Hi there! I am Dani, the girl behind GlobetrotterGirls.com.

-Our passion for travel is a thirst that can not be quenched by just a few holidays a year.
-That’s why, in the middle of a long, gray British winter in January 2010, we decided to break free and fly to Las Vegas on the first leg of what we thought would be a year-long trip around the world.
+Our passion for travel was a thirst that could not be quenched by just a few holidays a year.
+That’s why, in the middle of a long, gray British winter in January 2010, Jess and I decided to break free and fly to Las Vegas on the first leg of what we thought would be a year-long trip around the world.

 Before we met each other, back in Germany in 2006, we had both lived abroad for years: Jess in Guatemala, Costa Rica, Germany and England; Dani in Austria, Spain and England.
 (Read the whole story of how we met here).

-But until she met Jess, Dani used to be one of those people with a giant suitcase.
-If she was going on holiday for 14 days, she had 14 outfits and almost that many pairs of shoes.
-Since she was 20, Jess pretty much always lived out of a backpack, but was never a long-term traveler.
-Instead, she was a serial expat who moved to new places, found work, made friends and stayed relatively put.
+But until I met Jess, I used to be one of those people with a giant suitcase.
+If I was going on holiday for 14 days, I had 14 outfits and almost that many pairs of shoes.
+Now, pretty much everything I own fits into a 65-liter backpack (I know, it’s way too big – but hey, I’ve come a long way from my suitcase travel days, no?)

-We’ve been traveling non-stop since the end of April 2010 – the same time we started this website.
+I’ve been traveling non-stop since the end of April 2010 – the same time Jess and I started this website.
 As GlobetrotterGirls, we’ve traveled throughout North America, Europe, India, South East Asia, Mexico, Central America and South America.
 We have climbed volcanoes, swum with sharks, gone caving deep into sacred Mayan caves, spent time with Buddhist monks, hiked in Patagonia and lived in some of the world’s most exciting cities.

-With absolutely no home base to speak of, we combine months of rapid travel with longer stays living as locals in places around the world.
-Sometimes, we research hotels and hostels like crazy before settling on one, other times we wing it once we get into town.
-In cities like Berlin or Buenos Aires, we rent vacation apartments for five or six weeks at a time, but our favorite long-term option is housesitting.
-We have done that more than 15 times across four continents in the last 3.5 years and talk about it here, and we even wrote a book about it.
-We love to adapt to the local lifestyle and develop habits in each place, whether that means finding a regular bakery to visit in the morning, stopping at our favorite market or meeting with local friends we meet in the evenings, long-term travel means having the opportunity to experiencing what life is really like in each place we visit.
+With absolutely no home base to speak of, I combine months of rapid travel with longer stays living as locals in places around the world.
+Sometimes, I research hotels and hostels like crazy before settling on one, other times I wing it once I get into town.
+In cities like Berlin or Buenos Aires, I rent vacation apartments for five or six weeks at a time, but my favorite long-term option is housesitting.
+I have done that more than 15 times across four continents in the last 3.5 years, both by myself and together with Jess, and talk about it here, and we even wrote a book about it.
+I love to adapt to the local lifestyle and develop habits in each place, whether that means finding a regular bakery to visit in the morning, stopping at my favorite market or meeting with local friends I make in the evenings.
+Long-term travel means having the opportunity to experiencing what life is really like in each place I visit.

-We do this through all of our different posts, articles, our book and our podcast.
-At its core, however, GlobetrotterGirls.com remains the first-hand account of two Girls exploring the world.
+I do this through all of the different articles here on Globetrottergirls.com, plus our housesitting book.
+At its core, however, GlobetrotterGirls.com remains the first-hand account of one girl exploring the world.

-We know not everyone wants to be nomadic like we are, which is why this site is for Globetrotters at heart – independent travelers who are curious about the world around them.
+I know not everyone wants to be nomadic like I am, which is why this site is for Globetrotters at heart – independent travelers who are curious about the world around them.

 On a two week vacation, you don’t hide away in a resort, and the thought of never seeing what’s beyond it is suffocating.
 You’re the one booking tours out every day or even hopping the local bus to head into town and eat at a hole in the wall and soak up local life wherever you are.